Missouri State University

 For the fiscal years reported below, Missouri State University seniors scored at or above the Master’s (Comprehensive) Colleges and Universities I and II-Senior comparative means for each of the ETS® Proficiency Profile subscales and overall.
 Although all subscales are scored using the same range of 100 to 130, subscales cannot be compared against one another.

 In the table below, the Missouri State University senior scores are reported as weighted means to correct for the number of students taking the exam each semester in a fiscal year.
-The national comparative means represent the “Distribution of Institutional Mean Subscores” calculated by ETS from all institutions participating in the ETS® Proficiency Profile.
-To see this annually updated comparative report, go to http://www.ets.org/proficiencyprofile/scores/compare_data/ and select the report for seniors in the Carnegie classification of “Master's (Comprehensive) Colleges and Universities I and II.”
+The national comparative means represent the “Distribution of Institutional Mean Subscores” calculated by ETS from all four-year colleges and universities participating in the ETS® Proficiency Profile between July 2008 and June 2013.
+To see this annually updated comparative report, go to http://www.ets.org/proficiencyprofile/scores/compare_data/, and select the report for four-year institution seniors.

 Learning Gains